confluentinc/ksql/docs/concepts/ksql-and-kafka-streams.rst

     }

 KSQL is easier to use, and Kafka Streams is more flexible.
-Which technology you choose for your real-time applications depends on a number of considerations.
+Which technology you choose for your real-time streaming applications depends on a number of considerations.
 Keep in mind that you can use both KSQL and Kafka Streams together in your implementations.